crcx/retroforth/doc/RETRO-Book.md

 ## On The Kernel Wordset

-In implementing the RETRO 12 kernel (called RETRO Core, and defined in `image/retro.muri`) I had to decide on what functionality would be needed.
+In implementing the Retro 12 kernel (called Retro Core, and defined in `image/retro.muri`) I had to decide on what functionality would be needed.
 It was important to me that this be kept clean and minimalistic, as I didn't want to spend a lot of time changing it as time progressed.
-It's far nicer to code at the higher level, where the RETRO language is fully functional, as opposed to writing more assembly code.
+It's far nicer to code at the higher level, where the Retro language is fully functional, as opposed to writing more assembly code.

 So what made it in?